Financial support Profileringsfonds in case of study delay due to force majeure

 Your application must be submitted no later than six months after the end of the academic year in which you suffered study delay.
 So always before 1 March following the delayed academic year and in any case at least two months before you deregister from UM, as you must be registered as a full-time student at UM at the time of payment.

-Should you be study delayed in the 2023-2024 academic year and wish to deregister before the end of the academic year, or if you are pregnant and giving birth; submit your application as soon as possible.
+Do you have a study delay in the 2023-2024 academic year and wish to de-enrol before the end of the academic year, or if you are pregnant and giving birth; submit your application as soon as possible.
 You do not have to wait until the end of the academic year in these cases.

 Decision

-Depending on the nature (only in the case of medical circumstances) and the duration leading to substantial study delay of the special circumstance that led to study delay, the Director SSC is obliged to refer to DUO for a request for performance-related bursary extension.
+Depending on the nature (medical circumstance only) and duration (substantial study delay) of the special circumstance that led to study delay, the SSC Director refers to DUO for an application for performance grant extension.
 In that case, instead of financial support from the UM Profileringsfonds, the student dean will support a request for a 12-month performance-related bursary extension via DUO.

 Within eight weeks, you will receive a written response to your Profileringsfonds application from the director of the Student Services Centre.